textiles-lab/autoknit/README.md

 ### <a name="mac"></a>MacOS setup
 ```
-#install eigen library and nodejs (used for build script and to post-process scheduled output):
+#install nodejs (used for build script and to post-process scheduled output):
-brew install eigen node
+brew install node

 #extract nest-libs package as a sibling of autoknit folder:
 curl 'https://github.com/15-466/nest-libs/releases/download/v0.13/nest-libs-macos-v0.13.tar.gz' -L -O